 Generally, any application for a license must be approved unless there is good cause to deny the application.
 Good cause includes, among other things: the history of violations of the ABC Law at the location of the proposed licensed establishment and by the applicant; the applicant’s failure to meet all the statutory eligibility requirements for a license; and any misrepresentation, false material statements, concealment or suppression of information in connection with the application.

-The application review period can take up to 50 days depending on the type of license you apply for, the volume of applications submitted and the completeness of your application.
+The application review period can vary depending on the type of license you apply for, the volume of applications submitted and the completeness of your application.
 Any deficiencies in your application will result in delays or disapproval of your license.

 The Application Process

 It’s important to investigate the location of your business before beginning the application process.
 When reviewing your application, the Authority also considers if the location you are applying for has pending disciplinary charges or a history of violations.
 Even if you were not involved in the prior business, their disciplinary history can have an impact on your application and the length it takes to make a determination on the application.